raunakmokhasi/LoginAuthenticationAPI/README.md

 **Other Notes –**

-_I have used Winston to create the Logger and Mockgoose in-order to mock the MongoDB operations during testing (using Chai and Supertest)._
+_I have used Winston to create the Logger Template and Mockgoose in-order to mock the MongoDB operations during testing (using Mocha, Chai and Supertest)._

 **--- Logic behind MOCKGOOSE/MONGO-MOCK/MongoDB-Memory-Server ---**